Kamianka-Buzka: Institutions and monuments

-There are also Roman Catholic parish offices which belong to Lviv archdioceses.
-The Roman Catholic parish belongs to Glinianski deanery.
-38 villages belong to this parish.
-These villages are: Batiatycze, Berbeki, Budki, Czertynie, Dalnicz, Dernow, Gaik, Henrykowka, Horajec, Jagonin, Jazienica Polska, Jazienica Ruska, Ignacowka, Konstantowka, Krasicze, Krzywulanka, Kupiczwola, Lany Niemieckie, Lany Polskie, Lapajowka, Maziarnia Gogulowa, Maziarnia Kamionecka, Neudorf, Nowystaw, Obydow, Podrudne, Podzamcze, Rozanka, Ruda, Sapiezanka, Sokole, Tlumacz, Turki, Zbaniow, Zbronce, Zdeszow, Zubow Most, Zeldec.
-The Greek Catholic parish has its branch in Sapiezanka and it belongs to Busk deanery.
-There is an old brick church of 1471.
+There is an old brick church of 1471 in Kamianka-Buzka.
 The church was founded by Jerzy Strumillo, who was the city of Lviv chamberlain.
 There are two Orthodox churches.
 The parochial Orthodox church, dedicated to Our Lady Nativity, is located in the city.
 The latter church, which is a branch, is situated in the suburb and is dedicated to St. Nicholas.
 The new Orthodox church was consecrated by Sylvester Sembratovych, the bishop.
 The consecration was celebrated on September 20, 1882.
 We can learn from the Kamianka starosty inspection book of 1766 that, according to the statement of a parish-priest, there used to be a small church dedicated to the Holy Ghost in the Belzkie suburb near the gate off the Glinisko field.
 Glinisko is the name of a ploughland which exists to the present day.
 Some local grounds belonged to this church.
-It was burnt down during the Tartarian raids.
+It was burnt down during the Tartar raids.
 A hospital and four cottages stood on the church spot at the times of the inspection mentioned.
 The same book mentions also an Orthodox church and a small Orthodox monastery of the Basilian nuns in Kamianka.
 These were dedicated to the Annunciation of Our Lady.
 The church and the monastery were founded by the city.
 The nearby garden belonged to the monastery.
 In Kamianka, there was a gmina loan society with the capital of 1977 Polish zloty.

 Today there are 5 kindergartens, three schools and a vocational school in Kamianka-Buzka.

+Among places of interest in modern Lamianka-Buzka are the wooden church of St. Nicholas (1667) and traces of old fortifications.